Oam11/InsightDocs/README.md

 ### 🔑 **Zero Configuration Setup**
 - **No Config Files Required**: Enter your API key directly in the web interface
+- **Local Storage**: API key is saved locally so you only enter it once
-- **Session-Based Security**: API key stored securely only for your session
+- **Session-Based Security**: Option to use session-only storage for enhanced privacy
 - **Instant Setup**: Get running in under 2 minutes

 ### 📄 **Comprehensive Document Support**